Skip to main content

 Ph.D.
 Position in Computational Solid Mechanics

 A PhD position is available in the department of mechanical engineering and engineering science at the University of North Carolina at Charlotte.
 The research project is on the multiscale modeling of the mechanical behavior of nanomaterials.
 Candidates with strong background in computational solid mechanics are highly encouraged to apply.
 The starting date for this position is January 2013.
-Interested candidates please send a detailed CV to atabarra@uncc.edu.
+Interested candidates please send a detailed CV to atabarra [at] uncc.edu.